-Two characters, often combative but with obvious Unresolved Sexual Tension (or UST), resist going into a full blown relationship for a rather long time.
+Two characters, often combative but with obvious Unresolved Sexual Tension, resist going into a full blown relationship for a rather long time.
 Usually the two characters will be presented so that "they will" is the conclusion to root for; only rarely is the question of whether the writers think they should in any real doubt.

 Actually ending the dance is a tricky business.
 It is difficult for shows to recover from the loss of a major source of dramatic tension represented by an unrequited relationship.
 Many shows Jump the Shark or suffer Shipping Bed Death when the two characters finally get together.
 A common problem is that the show suddenly becomes about the relationship rather than remaining true to its original premise.
 Sometimes an attempt is made to introduce a new source of dramatic tension, but it is frequently cheesy and lame.
 To avoid this, many shows choose to answer the question and end the show nearly simultaneously via a Last Minute Hookup.

 Of course, the opposite can also occur.
 Shows can go out of their way to avoid resolving the relationship, making ever-more-desperate narrative leaps until, by the time they finally let the characters get together, the show has lost its viewership anyway.
 Belligerent Sexual Tension is often a victim of this.

 Sometimes a Love Epiphany can be used to have a character realize his/her feelings, but still not resolve the question, just add a new dynamic to it.